-- 1) Management of HR Records will follow the general record management procedures of the UNB. - 2) Job competition files will clearly and transparently document the evaluation and selection process and will include, at a minimum, the following: - a. approved Recruitment and Selection Plan; - b. job advertisement; - c. external recruitment firm agreement (if applicable); - d.job description and required qualifications and skills;
+- 1) Management of HR Records will follow the general record management procedures of the UNB. - 2) Job competition files will clearly and transparently document the evaluation and selection process and will include, at a minimum, the following:

+a. approved Recruitment and Selection Plan,

+b. job advertisement,

+- c. external recruitment firm agreement (if applicable), - d.job description and required qualifications and skills, e. interview notes; and f. selection results.